HazyResearch/data-centric-ai/README.md

 - In recent years, deep learning systems have become the new standard ([overview paper](https://dl.acm.org/doi/10.1145/3183713.3196926) of deep learning approaches to entity disambiguation and entity matching problems).
 The most recent state-of-the-art models generally rely on deep contextual word embeddings with entity embeddings.
 For example, [Pre-training of Deep Contextualized Embeddings of Words and Entities for Named Entity Disambiguation](https://arxiv.org/pdf/1909.00426v1.pdf) and [Empirical Evaluation of Pretraining Strategies for Supervised Entity Linking](https://arxiv.org/pdf/2005.14253.pdf).
 - We've seen a recent shift in simplifying the model even more to just use tranformers without explicit entity embeddings with models like [BLINK](https://arxiv.org/pdf/1911.03814.pdf) (uses a bi-encoder) and the [Dual and Cross-Attention Encoders](https://arxiv.org/pdf/2004.03555.pdf) (uses cross-encoder).
 - Other trends have been to enhance the training data further.
 The system [Bootleg](https://arxiv.org/pdf/2010.10363.pdf) system uses weak labeling of the training data to noisily assign entity links to mentions, increasing performance over rare entities.
-- Ikuya Yamada has a wonderful GitHub [survey](https://github.com/izuna385/Entity-Linking-Recent-Trends) of recent trend in Entity Linking
+- Ikuya Yamada has a wonderful GitHub [survey](https://github.com/izuna385/Entity-Linking-Recent-Trends) of recent trends in Entity Linking

 <h2 id="medical-imaging">Medical Imaging</h2>